-Day one will focus on the fundamentals of Reichian theory and how this has been developed and applied in Radix theory to address embodied psychobiological self-regulation.
+Day one focuses on the fundamentals of Reichian theory and how this has been developed and applied in Radix theory to address embodied psychobiological self-regulation.
 Current Radix work addresses a broader range of individuals than the armored individuals usually associated with the work of Reich.

-In Days two to four, attention will be focused on specific concepts underpinning Radix work.
-Participants will be taught various applications and techniques of thesa concepts, and will learn experientially and theoretically how interventions can affect their functioning (or that of their clients).
+In Days two to four focus on specific concepts underpinning Radix work.
+Participants are taught various applications and techniques of these concepts, and learn experientially and theoretically how interventions can affect their functioning (or that of their clients).

-On Day five, the therapeutic tools of breath, sound, physical contact and movement will be discussed and experienced.
-In the afternoon participants will be taught methods of applying of all of these modes in supervised practice sessions.
+On Day five, the therapeutic tools of breath, sound, physical contact and movement are discussed and experienced.
+In the afternoon participants are taught methods of applying of all of these modes in supervised practice sessions.

 Day One: Reich and Radix – Basic Concepts, their Development and their Application

 1. Understand the historic significance of Wilhelm Reich’s work both for Body Centered Therapy for deep personal change and in the context of psychotherapy.

 2. Name the seven Reichian segments and their discrete functions.